-- All PhD students need to pass a set of two exams (or milestones) in order to officially become a PhD Candidate: The Qualifying Exam, and the Proposal Defence. - The focus of these exams is to show the student is capable of doctoral research, is knowledgeable in the selected field, and has a good plan for their thesis research. - The qualifying process includes: - ITEC-6907, The PhD Qualifying Exam: - Students prepare and submit a document focusing on the problem statement, literature review, and gap analysis. - Students defend their submission in an oral exam including questions from examiners, but no presentation is given.
-Students are expected to understand the literature in their review as well as the academic context in which that literature was written.
-See Appendix A - ITEC-6908, Proposal Defence: - Students prepare and submit a written proposal focusing on a literature review that is contextualized to their specific topic, a detailed idea/solution, and early results.
-See the Proposal Guidelines and Appendix B for further information. - Students defend their proposal in an oral exam including presentation and questions from examiners - ITEC-6907 is a prerequisite for ITEC-6908: The Qualifying Exam must be successfully completed by the end of the 3rd term (see below). - ITEC-6908 is a prerequisite for ITEC-6909: The Proposal Defence must be successfully completed by the end of the third year of full-time studies, and should ideally be completed by the end of their second year (see below).1
+- All PhD students need to pass a set of two exams (or milestones) in order to officially become a PhD Candidate. - The focus of these exams is to show the student is capable of doctoral research, is knowledgeable in the selected field, and has a good plan for their thesis research. - The qualifying process includes: - o ITEC-6907, The PhD Qualifying Exam: - Students prepare and submit a document focusing on the problem statement, literature review, and gap analysis. - Students defend their submission in an oral exam including questions from examiners but no presentation - o ITEC-6908, Proposal Defence: - Students prepare and submit a written proposal focusing on updated literature review, detailed idea/solution, and early results.

+- Students defend their proposal in an oral exam including presentation and questions from examiners - ITEC-6907 is a prerequisite for ITEC-6908 - ITEC-6908 is a prerequisite for ITEC-6909 - The Proposal Defence must be successfully completed prior to entering the 4th year of full-time studies.